 How to Clean Your Bowling Ball at Home with These Simple Steps

-While water might not do too much damage when it enters the finger holes, you will have some troubles when detergent or any other cleaner is inside.
-This can be rather daunting to remove and it could lead to some irritation for your hands when you are bowling.
-Having a waterproof tape is important and this should seal up the finger holes, which protects them from water entering and causing damage on the inside of the bowling ball.
+While the water might not do too much damage when it enters the finger holes, you will have some troubles when detergent or any other cleaner is inside.
+This can be rather daunting to remove, and it could lead to some irritation for your hands when you are bowling.
+Having waterproof tape is important, and this should seal up the finger holes, which protects them from water entering and causing damage on the inside of the bowling ball.

-When brushing off the dust, be sure not to use any hardened bristles as this could significantly damage your bowling ball and it could scratch the coverstock.
-A simple wiping tool like a dust cloth should be sufficient to try to remove as much of the oil and the dust that you can before applying a cleaning product.
+When brushing off the dust, be sure not to use any hardened bristles as this could significantly damage your bowling ball, and it could scratch the coverstock.
+A simple wiping tool like a dust cloth should be sufficient to remove as much of the oil and dust you can before applying a cleaning product.
 This might take some time, but it will help when you go further along.

-Once you are done with the cleaning and soaking process, the bowling ball should now be dried effectively for you to complete the process.
-I have found a microfiber towel to be one of the best options for cleaning your bowling ball and it ensures that no scratches are present and you could use vigorously use it for the process as well.
+Once you are done with the cleaning and soaking process, you should now dry the bowling ball effectively to complete the process.
+I have found a microfiber towel to be one of the best options for cleaning your bowling ball, and it ensures that no scratches are present, and you could use it for the process.

 After the drying process, you should leave your bowling ball in a sturdy and clean environment to dry out completely before doing a check to see if the process has worked.
 We would also advise you not to place the bowling ball in the sun to dry as it might damage the overall integrity and the durability of the ball.

-I have repeated this process numerous times on my bowling ball and it always seems to be effective for cleaning the ball.
-When it comes to lanes that are high in oil, this method is one of the most effective and it might even work a little better than you expensive cleaner.
+I have repeated this process numerous times on my bowling ball, and it always seems to be effective for cleaning the ball.
+When it comes to high lanes in oil, this method is one of the most effective, and it might even work a little better than your expensive cleaner.

 A Few Additional Tips to Keep In Mind

-Now that you understand the process of cleaning your bowling ball, here are a couple of additional tips that you also keep in mind when perfecting the cleaning process of your bowling ball and they should help you quite a lot as well.
+Now that you understand the process of cleaning your bowling ball, here are a couple of additional tips that you also keep in mind when perfecting your bowling ball’s cleaning process, and they should help you quite a lot as well.
 Keep the following tips in mind for cleaning your bowling ball: